-We require three LOR.
-The first letter must be from a practicing PA; preferably a PA an applicant has shadowed.
-The second letter must be from a practicing healthcare provider of any field such as another PA or an MD, OD, NP, etc. The third letter can be a personal recommendation from a professor, supervisor, co-worker, etc. It is in an applicant's best interest to seek recommendations from individuals who are well acquainted with them academically, professionally and/or personally.
+We require three LOR:

+- One MUST be from a practicing PA (preferably the PA the applicant has shadowed) - One MUST be from another practicing healthcare provider (i.e. PA, MD, OD, NP, etc.) - One personnel/professional recommendation (i.e. a professor, supervisor, co-worker, etc.)

+It is in an applicant's best interest to seek recommendations from individuals who are well acquainted with them academically, professionally and/or personally.
 LOR from a relative is only acceptable if the person is a practicing healthcare provider.